-Baker Perkins will be exhibiting at Paintindia 2020 at the Bombay Exhibition Centre, Goregaon, Mumbai, India on the 12th – 14th March 2020.
+Baker Perkins will be exhibiting at Paint India at the Jio World Convention Centre, Mumbai, India on the 26th – 28th May 2022.

 We will be supported by our agent Jayvee Organics & Polymers Pvt.
 Ltd for the show.